Dusk texture pack guide

 Performance drops

-High resolution textures can affect memory and load behavior, especially on mobile.
-Reduce pack size or test a lighter variant.
+High resolution textures can affect memory and load behavior, especially on mobile and handheld hardware.
+Reduce pack size, test a lighter variant, or use the performance guide to separate a texture issue from a broader FPS drop.

 Visual glitches appear after installing textures